 3Surely, as for those who lower their voices before Messenger of Allah; they are the ones whose hearts Allah tests so they may enter under the guardianship of Himself.
 For them will be forgiveness, protection and a great reward.

 4Surely, those who call you from the back of the rooms; most of them do not use reason.

-5And if they had been patience until you come out to them, it would surely have been better for them.
-And Allah is One Who denies the sins of His servants intentionally, does not punish them and has much forgiveness, the One Who is the possessor of vast mercy.
+5And if they had been patient until you come out to them, it would surely have been better for them.
+And Allah is One Who covers the sins of His servants very much, does not punish them and has much forgiveness, the One Who is the possessor of vast mercy.

 6O you who have believed!
 When a man who has gone astray from the righteous path brings you news, investigate/verify immediately.
 Otherwise, you may attack/harm a people out of ignorance and then become the ones who would be regretful over what they have done.

 7,8And indeed, know that the Messenger of Allah is among you.
 If he was to obey you in much of the matters, you would definitely be in difficulty.
 But Allah has made you love the faith and made it adornment for your hearts as a favor and blessing from Him.
 He has made hateful to you disbelief; conscious denial of the divinity of Allah and the fact that He is Rabb, going astray from the righteous path and disobedience.
 Those are the ones who have the maturity of reason.
 And Allah is the One Who knows best, the One Who is the best law maker, the One Who makes incorruptible.